 Anticoagulants and antiplatelet agents are medicines that reduce blood clotting in an artery, a vein or the heart.
-Clots can block the blood flow to your heart muscle and cause a heart attack.
+Blood clots can block the blood flow to your heart muscle and cause a heart attack.
 They can also block blood flow to your brain, causing a stroke.

 What should I know about anticoagulants?

-Anticoagulants are drugs that can prevent your blood from clotting or prevent existing clots from getting larger.
+Anticoagulants (sometimes known as "blood thinners" are drugs that can prevent your blood from clotting or prevent existing clots from getting larger.
 They can keep harmful clots from forming in your heart, veins or arteries.
 Clots can block blood flow and cause a heart attack or stroke.

 - You must take anticoagulants just the way your doctor tells you.